ariannamethod/iamGrokky/README.md

 ## Running the server

 After setting the environment variables, start the bot with:
-The server automatically loads the `.env` file during startup.

 ```bash
 python server.py
 ```

+The server automatically loads the `.env` file and verifies the Telegram webhook, attempting to fix it if necessary.

 The FastAPI application will listen on `0.0.0.0:8000` by default.
 You can change the port by setting the `PORT` variable.